spectrum-health-systems/TingenTransmorger/docs/man/TeleHealthReportsOverview.md

 </div>

+This is a short overview of the TeleHealth reports that are used with Tingen Transmorger.

 ## Required reports

-In order for Transmorger to do what it does, and do it accurately, it needs a copy of each of these reports:
+In order for Transmorger to do what it does, and do it accurately, it needs each of these reports:

 1. Visit Details
 2. Message Failure
 3. Message Delivery
 4. Visit Stats

-## Report naming convention
+## Report names

 Downloaded report names look like this: